 If you had told me five years ago that I would say that, I wouldn’t have believed you!
 But the first time I tried chanting I felt immediately transported – into the present moment.
 I call chanting my ‘shortcut to meditation’ because it helps me get out of the really sticky thought patterns and into my body and breath so beautifully.
-So when it comes to music I love to listen to, and join in with, chanting like Snatam Kaur and Deva Premal.
+I love to listen to and join in with chanting like Snatam Kaur and Deva Premal.

 7. Why are you going to be Mindful in May?

 Because a daily meditation practice makes a noticeable difference to my life and yet I still struggle to be consistent.
 This gives me a reason, and a community, to be consistent.
 I also honestly think that everyone on the planet did a little bit of meditation every day, we’d live in a very different world.
 So any opportunity to share my passion for meditation and encourage others to give it a try is something I want to support!